Safety Mission Statement

 Class I Violation

-Someone is working in such a way that risks his/her own safety but not the safety of other users or staff of the facility.
+Occurs when someone is working in such a way that risks his/her own safety but not the safety of other users or staff of the facility.
+These violations typically occur in several different categories.

 - The user is issued a warning.